duck1123/abdera-activitystreams/readme.md

+# Abdera ActivityStreams Extension

-* What is this package?
+## What is this package?

 An extension to the Apache Abdera project that assists with creating and parsing Activitystrea.ms Atom feeds.